 • Peppermint, usually in the form of crushed candy canes.

-How to make this Christmas peppermint bark
+How to make peppermint bark

 How to store